2020 Elected Board Member Job Description

 - Implement Board decisions in an effective and timely manner.

-- Establish the vision and mission statement and strategies of the SOA.
+- Provide oversight to the mission and vision statement and strategies of the SOA.

 - Establish, review and modify governance policies of the SOA.